roots/bud/README.md

 ## What is bud.js?

-**bud.js** is a javascript build framework with add-on support for Babel, React, PostCSS, Sass, Typescript, esbuild, ESLint, Prettier, and more.
+**bud.js** is a web-focused build tool with add-on support for Babel, React, PostCSS, Sass, Typescript, esbuild, ESLint, Prettier, and more.

+The standard **bud.js** compiler leverages webpack, but is open to being extended to support other build tools.
+In the future, we hope to provide support for alternatives.

+**bud.js** is written in TypeScript but fully supports projects written in vanilla JavaScript.

 ### Goals